- Eligibility Conditions to Buy an HDB Resale Flat

 Firstly, apply for an HDB Flat Eligibility (HFE) letter on My Flat Dashboard for a holistic understanding of your housing and financing options before proceeding with your home-buying process.
 The HFE letter will inform you upfront of your eligibility to purchase a resale flat, as well as the amount of CPF housing grants and the amount of HDB housing loan you are eligible for.

-Step 3: Shortlist Flat and Obtain an Option to Purchase (OTP) from Flat Seller
+Step 3: Shortlist Flats and Obtain an Option to Purchase (OTP) from the Flat Seller

-After obtaining an HFE letter, you may immediately search for a suitable HDB resale flat that meets your budget and needs.
-After you have found one, obtain an Option to Purchase (OTP) from the flat seller after you have agreed on the flat price.
-(Note: Flat sellers must have registered their "Intent to Sell" with HDB for more than 7 days).
+After obtaining the HFE letter and assessing your affordability, you can search for a suitable HDB resale flat that meets your budget and needs.
+After you have found one, secure an Option to Purchase (OTP) from the flat seller after you have agreed on the flat price.
+(Note: Flat sellers must have registered their "Intent to Sell" with HDB for 7 days or more).

 Step 4: Confirm Your Preferred Mode of Flat Financing